dotnet/csharplang/meetings/2020/README.md

 - https://github.com/dotnet/csharplang/issues/3117 Top-level statements and functions (Mads)
 - https://github.com/dotnet/csharplang/issues/3086 Expressions Blocks (Chuck)

-## Jan 15, 2020

-- Records: Where it fits in our *programming with data* theme (Neal)
-- Records: The individual subfeatures of records (Mads)

 ## Jan 13, 2020

 - Records: Paging back in the previous proposal (Andy)